Procedural Knowledge Learning¶

 The following side-by-side code comparison shows an example of an explanation-based chunk and how it differs from a chunk learned from the original algorithm.
 It is interesting to note that in Soar 9.4, the arithmetic agent learns 1263 rules like the one on the left-side of the figure.
 In Soar 9.6, the same agent only learns 8 rules like the one on the right because they are so much more general.

-To achieve this generality, chunking needs information about why rules matched in a sub-state and how those rules interacted.
+To achieve this generality, chunking needs information about how rules matched in a substate and how those rules interacted.
 This allows it to determine what is generalizable and what limits there are on those generalizations.
 Unfortunately, the information necessary to determine this information was not readily available in prior versions of Soar which only recorded a trace of all WMEs that were tested in the substate.
 This trace, which we call the working memory trace possesses limited explanatory information, which limited chunking to learning very specific rules in which only Soar identifiers were variablized and all other elements tested the exact values found in the working memory trace.

 Note that this trace is generated dynamically as rules match.
 Whenever a rule matches during agent execution, Soar creates an internal record of the rule that fired, which is called a rule instantiation.
-(Each box in the explanation traces of this chapter represents an instantiation that was created during task execution within a particular substate.)
+(Each box in the behavior traces of this chapter represents an instantiation that was created during task execution within a particular substate.)
 The instantiation contains both instance information about what matched (the working memory elements) and explanatory information about why they matched (the rules and actions in the original rules that contains variables, constraint tests, RHS actions, etc.).

 Note that WMEs that were automatically created by the architecture have special